Individual Therapy for Adults in Delaware, Pennsylvania, & Maryland

 -

 If you’re asking that question, there’s a good chance therapy could help.
 You don’t have to be “bad enough” to deserve support.
-If you’re overwhelmed, stuck, or just plain exhausted from carrying it all alone—this space is for you.
+If you’re feeling stuck, overwhelmed, lost, or unsure of how you feel - this space is for you.
+There’s nothing “too basic” to get support with.

 -

 The truth is - we can work on just about anything.
-That said, most of my clients come in navigating anxiety that just won’t quit, stuck in patterns of people-pleasing, or feeling disconnected from themselves after years of being who others needed them to be.
-Read more about how I help anxious people-pleasers here.
+That said, many of my clients come in to get support with anxious thoughts, patterns of people-pleasing, or feeling disconnected from themself after years of trying to be what everyone else needed them to be.
+Read more about how I help folks with anxiety here.

 Many of my clients also seek me out for my specialization in working with the queer and non-monogamous communities, and we work on: coming out (or coming out again), coping with the emotional toll of lack of support from family and friends, and sorting through internalized messages the outside world gives us about what is “normal and good”.
 Here’s more about what it’s like to work with me as a queer person, and as a polyamorous or non-monogamous person.

-If you’ve ever felt like you're too much and not enough at the same time—I’m probably your therapist.
+If you’ve ever felt like you’re “too much”, “not enough”, or somehow both at the same time - I’m probably your therapist.

 -